pnlng/pdfoutliner/README.md

 And the script will infer the structure from the subheading indentations.

 ### Keeping PDF flat
-Use `-k --keep-flat` and the script will ignore any numbering or indentations.
+Use `-k --keepflat` and the script will ignore any numbering or indentations.
 The output PDF will have a flat, unstructured outline.

     Heading 1
     Subheading 3